ahwayakchih/waitron/README.md

 waitron
 =======

-Waitron provides a kind of asynchronous-semaphore-like like functionality ([Asynchronous_semaphore](https://en.wikipedia.org/wiki/Asynchronous_semaphore)): it creates an object through which asynchronous operations can let others know that they need to "hold" on for them, and then when they can "go" on.
+Waitron provides a kind of asynchronous-semaphore-like like functionality ([Asynchronous_semaphore](https://en.wikipedia.org/wiki/Asynchronous_semaphore)): it creates an object through which asynchronous operations can let others know that they need to "hold on" for them, until they can "go" on.

-With each call to `hold` method, caller marks object as "locked" and gets a function that, when called, will release that lock.
+With each call to `hold` method, caller marks object as "delayed" and gets a function that, when called, will finish that "delay".
-Calling `go` will start waiting for all "locks" to be released.
+Calling `go` will remove the initial "delay" and wait for any other "delays" before calling back.
-Once all "locks" are released, no more "locks" can be acquired.
-Released "locks" cannot be "locked" again.
+Once all "delays" are finished, no more can be created (well... they can, they just won't delay anything).

-It allows to start multiple asynchronous functions and wait for all of them to finish before continuing.
+It allows to start multiple asynchronous and synchronous functions and wait for all of them to finish before continuing.
 It is similar to [`async.parallel`](https://github.com/caolan/async), but also differs quite a bit:

 - it does not call/execute those functions, it merely provides simple way for them to mark when they're done;
 - it waits for all of them to call back and gathers all errors before calling back (`async.parallel` calls back after first error);
-- it does not gather and pass results when calling back;
+- it does not gather and pass any results from those functions when calling back;
-- number of "locks" is limited by the number of bits that are available for bitwise operations in JavaScript runtime, which means that currently only 30 "locks" can be acquired (additional 2 are for internal use).

 Unless you need these, `async.parallel` might be a better choice for you.
+Or maybe even [`neo-async.parallel`](https://github.com/suguru03/neo-async), which seems to be even faster.

 ## Installation